 How to Check on Your Alternator Belt

-In order to properly diagnose the cause of your car troubles as being due to a loose alternator belt, you should know where to look for the belt and what to look for.
+To properly diagnose the cause of your car troubles as being due to a loose alternator belt, you should know where to look for the belt and what to look for.

-In most vehicles, the alternator belt is located to the front or the side of the engine.
+In most vehicles, the alternator belt is located at the front or the side of the engine.
 The exact location depends on the make and model of your car.
 The belt should be wrapped around the cylindrical alternator and be pulled taught; if it is hanging loose or not properly wrapped around the edge of the alternator, your issue is resulting from a loose belt.

 To check the tension in the belt, you will need to grab a ruler and find the exact middle of the belt on its longest side between the pulleys.
-Grab this center point and try to move the belt; if it moves more than a half of an inch, it is too loose.
+Grab this center point and try to move the belt; if it moves more than half of an inch, it is too loose.
 If it moves much less than that, it is too tight.
 You can check the exact specifications for movement on your alternator belt in the vehicle owner’s manual.

 Alternatively, all of the symptoms we discussed above could also be the result of a damaged alternator belt.
 If you examine the belt and it appears to be in the correct place and sitting snuggly, take a closer look at it.
 Any sign of wear, cracks, damage, or a dried-out belt means that the belt needs to be replaced.